UFC on Fox: Henderson vs. Thomson

 UFC on Fox: Henderson vs. Thomson (also known as UFC on Fox 10) was a mixed martial arts event held on January 25, 2014, at the United Center in Chicago, Illinois.

 Background

 A lightweight bout between former WEC and UFC Lightweight Champion Benson Henderson and former Strikeforce Lightweight Champion Josh Thomson headlined the event.

 Jared Rosholt was expected to face promotional newcomer Aleksei Oleinik at the event.
 However, Oleinik was forced out of the bout with an injury and Rosholt was pulled from the card altogether.

 Pascal Krauss and Adam Khaliev were expected to fight at this event.
 However, both were forced off the card due to undisclosed circumstances.

 UFC on FOX 10 had 2.55 million viewers, which was up from 2.44 million for UFC on FOX 9.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.